 Click on the pencil icon to open the closed caption editor.

 As the video owner or editor, you can quickly scan the captions by scrolling down the transcript.
-This tool offers you the ability to “Find & Replace”.
+This tool offers you the ability to “Find & Replace” and add speaker names.
 Speaker name information is very important when you have multiple speakers because it helps identify who’s talking.
 Press Save button to save your changes and then return back to the video.

 Along with the close captions, an interactive transcript is also provided below the video player.
 A user can click View Transcript to open up the transcript window.
 The user can also download the transcript file by clicking the download icon.
 Any updates made to the close captions will automatically update the transcript file.